acados/acados/docs/interfaces/index.md

-## acados Python
+### acados embedded - Python

-`acados_template` is an (experimental) Python package that can be used to specify optimal control problems from Python and to generate self-contained C code that uses the acados solvers to solve them.
+`acados_template` is an Python package that can be used to specify optimal control problems from Python and to generate self-contained C code that uses the acados solvers to solve them.
+In comparison with the MATLAB interface for rapid prototyping (see above), it supports less features, but it allows the user to generate a self-contained C library
+that can be easily deployed on an embedded system.

 The framework is based on templated C files which are rendered from Python using the templating engine `Jinja2`.
-Notice that, at the moment, some of the features are not yet implemented.

 You can check out the examples folder to learn about  how to use acados_template.